Six Steps to Spiritual Growth

-As we begin to think of New Year’s Resolutions, I felt this post was worth repeating from last year.
 As worship leaders, it is foundational that we continue to grow spiritually.
 Our times of personal worship are essential to our times of corporate worship.
 My friend, Brian Upshaw, states in a blog post, “Spiritual growth only happens with intentionality on our part.”
-He then lays out six steps to developing a spiritual growth plan in this new year:
+He then lays out six steps to developing a spiritual growth plan:

 Step One: Reflect.